 Unfortunately, most employees are not engaged or are actively disengaged.
 Gallup's State of the Global Workplace: 2021 Report identified a global employee engagement rate of 20% -- 34% in the U.S. and Canada.
 And disengagement is very costly.

-- Replacing workers requires one-half to two times the employee's annual salary.
-So, it costs $9,000 a year to keep each disengaged worker and between $25,000 and $100,000 to replace them.
+- Replacing exiting workers costs one-half to two times the employee's annual salary.
+Assuming an average salary of $50,000 that replacement cost translates to between $25,000 and $100,000 per employee.

-People are calling it the "Great Resignation," and as the Gallup data show, it's not an industry, role or pay issue.
-It's a workplace issue.
+People are calling it the "Great Resignation," and as the Gallup data show, it's less an industry, role or pay issue than it is a workplace issue.

-Considering that most of the currently employed are not engaged, each new hire is liable to land on a less-than-engaging team and probably won't stay long.
+Considering that most of the currently employed are not engaged, each new hire is liable to land on a less-than-engaging team and will probably exit much sooner than desired.

 That's a self-defeating cycle, but it can be interrupted -- and the most effective interrupter is the local manager.
 Gallup finds that it takes more than a 20% pay raise to lure most employees away from a manager who engages them, and next to nothing to poach most disengaged workers.